Workshop Recordings and Feedback

 Thank you!

-Bcarne over 2 years ago
+Bcarne almost 3 years ago

 The reasons for decarbonization should always be at the forefront of every presentation and all communications, that is to address the climate crisis, to protect the public's health and to address equity issues.
 Therefore, the sooner decarbonization can happen the bigger the impact on climate, health and equity.